 Eating hybridized corn is not an unhealthy practice or dangerous like eating GMO corn.
 However, hybrid corn is less nutritious and flavorful.

-When I realized that even organic popcorn is hybridized, I started searching for an heirloom popcorn alternative (this is the one I’ve been using so far).
+When I realized that even organic popcorn is hybridized, I started searching for an heirloom popcorn alternative (suggested brand).
 What I found is very exciting!

 Heirloom corn is so different from our modern concept of corn.
 The differences are really quite shocking.
 Key physical characteristics of heirloom corn include: